-If a student knows that he/she will not be in school for personal reasons, he/she must complete the Pre-Planned Absence form at least (3) three school days prior to the absence.
+Pre-Planned Absence Form If a student knows that he/she will not be in school for personal reasons, he/she must complete the Pre-Planned Absence form at least one week prior to the absence and return to the Dean's Office.
 The form requires the signatures of the student's teachers, a parent/legal guardian, and a Dean of Students.
 The form also highlights the school absence policy and establishes a timeline for all make up work to be completed with each teacher.
 The teacher will enforce his/her late work policy if a student does not adhere to the agreed upon makeup work schedule.
-Christian Brothers encourages parents to avoid pre-planned absences, especially for students with struggling academic performance or failing grades.
+Christian Brothers encourages parents to avoid preplanned absences, especially for students with struggling academic performance or failing grades.
 Classes missed for pre- planned absences count as non-school related absences (See Attendance and Academic Credit, page 10).

-• Prolonged Absences/Students in Crisis
+Prolonged Absences/Students in Crisis